Here’s the truth: ecommerce customer service is one of the most underrated avenues for blowing up your business.

 For example, you could:

-- Handwrite notes to thank first-time orders or regular shoppers.
+- Handwritten thank you notes for first-time orders or regular shoppers.

 - Give customers a shout-out on social media.